Japan–Turkey relations

 Japan–Turkey relations (日本とトルコの関係; Japonya-Türkiye ilişkileri) are foreign relations between Japan and Turkey.
 Japan has an embassy in Ankara and a consulate-general in Istanbul.
 Turkey has an embassy in Tokyo and a consulate-general in Nagoya.
 The relationship has been described as "close".

 History

 Ottoman Empire

 Relations between the two countries started in the 19th century.
 A foundational event occurred in 1890, when the Turkish frigate Ertuğrul hit a reef and sank off the coast of Wakayama, Japan, after having an audience with the Meiji Emperor.
 The surviving sailors were taken back to Istanbul by two Japanese frigates.
-A monument commemorating the Ottoman sailors has been erected in Kushimoto of Wakayama Prefecture, near the Kushimoto Turkish Memorial and Museum.
-In 2015, marking the 125th anniversary of friendship between Japan and Turkey, the movie "125 Years Memory" was released.
-The motion picture reflects two historical incidents in Japanese-Turkish relations, the sinking of the Ertuğrul and the evacuation of Japanese nationals from Iran in 1985.
+A monument commemorating the Ottoman sailors was erected in Kushimoto of Wakayama Prefecture, called the Kushimoto Turkish Memorial and Museum.
+In 2015, the movie "125 Years Memory" was released, marking the 125th anniversary of friendship between Japan and Turkey.
+The motion picture reflects two important historical incidents in Japanese-Turkish relations, the aforementioned sinking of the Ertuğrul and the evacuation of Japanese nationals from Iran in 1985.